NiallBunting/niallbunting.github.io/_posts/2020-07-04-wii-balance-board-alarm-clock-part-four-closing-lid.markdown

 At this stage, I decided to use female connectors on the Pi's header pins, which allows me to remove the Pi in the future if needed.

 I constantly tested my project throughout this process to catch any mistakes early.
-Fortunately, I managed it without any issues—perhaps because it's such a simple circuit.
+Fortunately, I managed it without any issues perhaps because it's such a simple circuit.

 ## Cut and glue